soxueren/atsd/integration/spss/README.md

 <a name="11"></a>**Execute and export SQL query from ATSD**

-Let we have one source, it's database server (HBS Axibase in our case, [link to sql console](https://hbs.axibase.com:9443/sql/console)) where we can execute SQL queries and export results.
+Let we have one source, it's database server ATSD of Axibase Comp. [https://ATSD_SERVER:8433/](https://ATSD_SERVER:8433/).

 Suppose we solve a problem of yearly consumer basket index calculation.
 We have two datasets: